 Stockholm with Kids

-We visited Stockholm this summer for TBEX, a travel bloggers conference, and were blown away by both the city’s picture-perfect setting and its family-friendly attitude.
+I visited Stockholm in the summer of 2016 for TBEX, a travel bloggers conference, and was blown away by both the city’s picture-perfect setting and its family-friendly attitude.
 Sweden has long had a reputation for being a great place for kids to grow up but it was fascinating to see how much the country really does value their children.
 Government offices, for example, will regularly invite young Swedes to share their opinions and needs.
 This, in turn, has helped to shape decision-making processes and policies.

 Across Sweden there are child-specific libraries, pram ramps are common and parks have dedicated sections for kids.
 Most shopping centres have nursing rooms and the majority restaurants have high chairs.
 It really does seem like Sweden is one of the most child-friendly countries in Europe!

 Stockholm is a city built for kids.
 There are myriad sights and activities designed especially for children and others that run kid-friendly workshops and programmes.
-As we were visiting Stockholm without our children (young kids and TBEX are not a great mix), we couldn’t put this city to the ‘Kid Test’ as we usually do.
-However, we did spend a lot of time talking with Anna Holmberg, who works at the Stockholm Information Desk at the Nordic C Hotel, and she shared her local tips on the best things to do in Stockholm with kids.
-The following activities are what we plan to do with our children when we are next in Stockholm!
+As I was visiting Stockholm without my children (young kids and TBEX are not a great mix), I couldn’t put this city to the ‘Kid Test’ as I usually do.
+However, I did spend a lot of time talking with Anna Holmberg, who works at the Stockholm Information Desk at the Nordic C Hotel, and she shared her local tips on the best things to do in Stockholm with kids.
+The following activities are what I plan to do when I return to Stockholm with my family.

 1. Get Lost in Fairy Tales at Junibacken